How to Increase Handwriting Speed Through Occupational Therapy

 • Improved clarity in writing, reducing the chances that poor handwriting could lead to misunderstandings in academic and personal contexts.

-• Enhanced ability to complete school assignments more efficiently, potentially leading to better grades and academic opportunities.
+• Enhanced ability to complete school assignments more efficiently, leading to better grades and academic opportunities.

-• Development of fine motor skills that are beneficial beyond handwriting, like typing and handling small objects.
+• Developing fine motor skills that are beneficial beyond handwriting, like typing and handling small objects.

 • Increased self-confidence as children see their progress, positively impacting their social interactions and willingness to participate in class.